lhvphan/free-ish-stock-api/README.md

 ## Usage: Test Calls
 Get various system information using curl.
-If you know how to use PostMan or ARC, go on with your fancy pants and make it happen. i'll add it to the readme
+If you know how to use PostMan or ARC, go on with your fancy pants and make it happen
 ```
 curl -H "Content-Type: application/json" -X GET http://localhost:8080/status
 ```